 Improving Energy Efficiency

 Energy efficiency remains a key focus for the U.S. appliance industry, which is working to enact new, high standards of efficiency through the Energy Efficient and Smart Appliance Agreement.
-The appliance industry, environmental groups and others worked together to create new recommended standards that will reduce by as much as 30 percent the energy use in new appliances by 2014.
-Polyurethane foam technology made with DII chemistry will play a critical role in helping the appliance industry achieve this goal.
-As more than nine million refrigerators and nearly two million freezers were produced in the United States in 2010,1 the potential for energy savings through this new program is significant.
+In 2020 the ENERGY STAR program reported that ENERGY STAR labeled refrigerators consumed 10% less energy compared to refrigerators just meeting the minimum energy efficiency standards.
+Polyurethane foam technology made with DII chemistry plays a critical role in helping the appliance industry achieve this standard.
+As more than eight million were sold in the United States in 2020,1 the potential for energy savings through this new program is significant.

 In addition to the PU foam found in many household appliances, DII chemistry is also used to create pour-in-place rigid PU foam and spray polyurethane foam (SPF) that allows manufacturers to mold the foam to varying and complex shapes.
 For some applications, it is important to be able to pour or spray the foam on site—or “in place”—outside of a factory setting.
 In the trucking industry for example, pour-in-place rigid PU foam is used to manufacture refrigerated trailers for food transportation.
 Commercial display cabinets and chillers that you might find at your local grocery store also rely on pour-in-place or SPF foam.
 For industrial use, complicated shapes such as large storage tanks, vessels and pipe work use SPF and slabstock PU foam not only for insulation, but to resist corrosion, moisture and to provide structural support.
 This enhances safety for workers and surrounding communities.